odoo/owl/doc/qweb.md

 Whenever the template is rendered, it will automatically create the subwidget `ChildWidget` at the correct place.
-It needs to find the reference to the actual component class in the special `widgets` key.
+It needs to find the reference to the actual component class in the special `widgets` key, or the class registered in QWeb's global registry (see `register` function of QWeb).
+It first looks inside the local `widgets` key, then fallbacks on the global registry.

 In this example, the child widget will receive the object `{count: 4}` in its constructor.
 This will be assigned to the `props` variable, which can be accessed